Origins

 A direct source for the Reiki Gokai?

-just where might Usui-sensei have gotten the inspiration for the
+where might Usui-sensei have gotten the inspiration for the Reiki Gokai

-or the various sets of Buddhist Precepts, is almost certainly
+various sets of Buddhist Precepts, is almost certainly the direct

 ________